Charles Luckman: Business career

 Lacking professional opportunities in architecture as a result of the Great Depression, Luckman joined at Colgate-Palmolive-Peet as a draftsman in the advertising department.
 He later transferred to sales.
 Luckman achieved impressive gains in the sales of his company's soap on Chicago's South Side, which earned him a reputation as a superb salesman and set the stage for a remarkable rise in the business world.

 In 1935, Luckman became sales manager for Pepsodent, where his marketing techniques were credited with quadrupling profits.
 This came about when his boss from Colgate became account executive at Albert Lasker's Lord & Thomas advertising agency.
 He recommended Luckman for sales manager at Pepsodent.
 When he was 27, Time magazine called him the "boy wonder of American business" in 1937.

-By 1938, he made himself vice-president and general manager of Pepsodent.
+By 1938, he was vice-president and general manager of Pepsodent.
 The next major step in Luckman's career occurred in 1944, when Lever Brothers acquired Pepsodent for $10 million.
 Luckman continued as president of Pepsodent and became a vice-president of Lever Brothers.
 In 1946, Luckman became president of Lever Brothers, making him one of the youngest head executives in the country.
 This earned him a second cover on Time's June 10, 1946, issue.

 In 1950, Luckman left Lever Brothers.
 The exact reason or reasons for his departure remain unclear, but Lever had failed to equal its rival Procter & Gamble in such areas as the marketing of synthetic detergents, and by 1949 Lever Brothers was in the red.
 It may have also been motivated by Luckman's desire to get back into architecture.